replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 There will be short application downtime migrating between the two storage systems.
 This could be mitigated by changing pvmigrate to not stop all pods at once, but it is as yet unknown how this would be accomplished.

-Vendor applications will not be able to use the kurl-provided object store with this configuration, as this object store will change endpoints during the migration process.
+Vendor applications will not be able to use the kurl-provided object store with this configuration, as this object store will change endpoints during the migration process and not preserve user credentials.
 It is believed this will not impact any vendors.

 Clusters may run with 3+ nodes and not use Rook for some time if the user does not approve the migration.